-EPA requires organizations (i.e. SWQB) to document the Quality System through a Quality Management Plan (QMP) and requires all organizations funded by EPA, that collect environmental data used in decision making, be supported by an EPA approved Quality Assurance Project Plan (QAPP).
+EPA also requires all organizations funded by EPA, that collect environmental data used in decision making, be supported by an EPA approved Quality Assurance Project Plan (“QAPP”).

 In some cases, a QMP and a QAPP may be combined into a single document that contains both organizational and project-specific elements.
-The Quality Assurance (QA) Manager for the EPA organization sponsoring the work has the authority to determine when a single document is applicable.
+The Region 6 Quality Assurance Manager for the organization sponsoring the work has the authority to determine when a single document is applicable.

 A QMP may be viewed as the ‘umbrella’ document under which individual projects are conducted.